HPS 0410 Einstein for Everyone

 Light

-If light was a wave, it was assumed that the wave must be carried by some medium, just as sound waves are carried by air.
+If light was a wave, it was assumed that the wave must be carried by some medium, just as sound waves are carried by air and water waves are carried by water.
+How else could the peak and the trough of two waves annihilate one another to produce the interference patterns if the wave was not a displacement in some medium?
 That medium was known as the luminiferous (=light bearing) ether.
-So the moving earth was now supposed to be moving through a medium that must stream past the earth, much as water streams past a boat moving through the ocean.
+The moving earth was now supposed to be moving through a medium that must stream past the earth, much as water streams past a boat moving through the ocean.

 Ether Current Experiments Fail